Ben-codes-cmd/Bandwidth_Application/README.md

 - psutil - a handy system utility module to retrieve system bandwidth information
 - seaborn (built and customized with matplotlib) for graphing
 - tkinter provides a clean, interactive graphical user interface
-- the Python csv library allows for long term data storage
+- Python csv library allows for long term data storage
 - pandas converts csv files into convenient dataframes for graphing lines

 This program covers exception handling and formatting for elements requiring user input.